tartignaule/tartignaule/README.md

 - 👋 Hi, I’m @tartignaule
-- In first year of BUT network and telecom at Saint-Malo
+- In second year of BUT network and telecom at Saint-Malo